qdrant/quaterion/docs/source/tutorials/cache_tutorial.rst

 Main idea
 =========

-One of the most intriguing features in Quaterion is the caching mechanism.
+One of the most intriguing features of Quaterion is the caching mechanism.
 A tool which can make experimenting blazing fast.

-During fine-tuning you use a pretrained model and attach one or more layers upon it.
+During fine-tuning, you use a pre-trained model and attach one or more layers on top of it.
-The most resource intensive part of such a model is running the data through these pretrained layers.
+The most resource-intensive part of this setup is inferring through the pre-trained layers.
-They have a really huge number of parameters.
+They usually have a vast amount of parameters.

-However, it is not always necessary to tune these pretrained parameters and calculate gradients for them.
-You might be able to train faster and get similar quality if you freeze them.
+However, in many cases you don't even want to update pre-trained weights.
+If you don't have much data, it might be preferable to only tune the head layer to prevent over-fitting and `catastrophic forgetting <https://en.wikipedia.org/wiki/Catastrophic_interference>`_.
+Frozen layers do not require gradient calculation.
+Therefore you could perform training faster.

+Quaterion, meanwhile, takes it one more step further.

-In Quaterion, the underlying pre-trained models used for producing embeddings.
+In Quaterion, pre-trained models are used as encoders.
-For this reason, we call them encoders.
-If encoder's weights are frozen, then it is deterministic and emits the same embeddings for the same input every epoch.
+If the encoder's weights are frozen, then it is deterministic and emits the same embeddings for the same input every epoch.
-It opens a room for improvement.
-We can calculate these embeddings one time and cache them for fast access.
+It opens a room for significant improvement - we can calculate these embeddings once and re-use them during training.

 This is the main idea of the cache.

-The main `limitation` of its usage have been already mentioned - your `encoders have to be frozen`.

 .. image:: ../../imgs/merged-demo.gif
     :height: 250px